tingjan1982/password-keeper/README.md

 # password-keeper

 > A REST API for managing passwords in a secured fashion.
-2

 ## Features

-* Dockerized container
-* Automatic keystore location provisioning via EventListener.
-    * external application logging (todo)
-    * remote debugging (todo)
+* Secure password management using Java Cryptography Extension Key Store secret key as salt and used by bcrypt hashing function to encrypt password.
+* User can access all of his or her accounts by using a single master password which is protected by SSL when sending over the wire.

 ## Build Flow